 - Glazed cookies will stay fresh covered at room temperature for 2 days or in the refrigerator for up to 1 week.

-Make ahead tip: You can chill the cookie dough in the refrigerator for up to 3 days (see step 2), but you can also freeze it for up to 3 months.
+- Make Ahead Instructions: You can chill the cookie dough in the refrigerator for up to 3 days (see step 2), but you can also freeze it for up to 3 months.
 Allow to thaw overnight in the refrigerator before baking.
 Unglazed and baked cookies freeze well for up to 2-3 months.
 Thaw overnight in the refrigerator and bring to room temperature before glazing and serving.

-*I tested and enjoyed this recipe using 2% milk ricotta cheese.
+- Ricotta Cheese: I tested and enjoyed this recipe using 2% milk ricotta cheese.
 You can use any fat percentage.
 Keep in mind that whole milk ricotta is the creamiest.
-If your container is 16 ounces, no worries-- just use it all.
-The 1 extra ounce won't make a difference.
+If your container is 16 ounces, no worries– just use it all.
+The 1 extra ounce won’t make a difference.

-Why room temperature?
-All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
-Read here for more information.
-It really makes a difference!
+- Room Temperature Ingredients: All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
+Read here for more about the importance of room temperature ingredients.